gboehl/econpizza/docs/the_yaml.rst

     distributions:
       D: # a distribution named 'D'
-        # ordering matters because it is the same ordering as the axis of all distribution variables
+        # ordering matters.
+The ordering here is corresponds to the ordering of the axis of the distribution
         e: # dim0
           type: exogenous
           grid_variables: [e_grid, e_stationary, e_tmat] # returns e_grid, e_stationary, e_tmat